 Red Hat is a fast-changing company where people drive constant improvements.
 Even as a major player in enterprise IT, we've retained our freedom-minded culture and open source values.
 We connect a global community of enterprises, partners, and developers, co-creating technologies for our customers that are more innovative than what any one of us could have created alone.

 A community of passion

-It’s thrilling to work in a place where people really believe in what they are doing.
-To Red Hatters, open source is a noble cause, a force for good.
-Who wouldn’t be excited to get paid for contributing to something like that?
+It's thrilling to work in a place where people really believe in what they are doing.
+To Red Hatters, open source is a noble cause, a force for good--a movement that's benefiting our customers and the world.
+Who wouldn't be excited to get paid for contributing to something like that?

 Red Hat is where some of the most passionate, creative, and high-performing people in the technology industry come together to make a difference.
 Every day is full of opportunities to have a meaningful, tangible impact.